The new customs reform will tackle Ukraine’s “single largest cash cow” of corrupt money used in politics

 “In some cases the rules of the (Customs Service) should be changed.
 But that can only be done when the head customs is not politically dependent on the people for the appointment.”

-Scherban said that when the head of customs is not able to be dismissed suddenly and will not be dependent on decisions made by the Finance or cabinet of ministers, they will realize that it’s possible to be independent and bring in additional money for the state budget.
+Scherban said that when the head of customs is not able to be dismissed suddenly and will not be dependent on decisions made by the or cabinet of ministers, they will realize that it’s possible to be independent and bring in additional money for the state budget.

 The previous attempt to reform the Customs Service in 2020 was stalled after Max Nefyodov, the then-head of service, was dismissed from his position.

-Nefyodov – who was known as an effective reformer in the fight against corruption and had implemented strong policies as a former deputy economy minister – accused the government for bowing to pressures from powerful smugglers calling for his removal.
+Nefyodov – who was known as an effective reformer in the fight against corruption and had implemented strong transparency policies as a former deputy minister – accused the government for bowing to pressures from powerful smugglers calling for his removal.
 The government claimed that he had failed to meet revenue goals.

 The bill also gives the head of the department greater independence in selecting deputies.
 It reduces the influence held by the finance minister.
-It provides for independent audits conducted by experts.
+It provides for independent audits conducted by international experts.

 The vetting process will examine the integrity of 9,700 current employees, as well as their financial status and sources of income.
 The process is expected to last several years.